All Episodes

 Everyone knows what that's all that needs to happen.

-The universities aren't doing it because the universities, they they are run by the former student protesters now.
+The universities aren't doing it because the universities, they are run by the former student protesters now.

 She totally did.

-Read the chapter on election day in shattered.
+Read the chapter on Election Day in Shattered.

 She had no idea there was any possibility she was going to lose.

-Um never not for a minute.
+Never, not for a minute.

 Yeah.